A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Running Example: A Mobile ad hoc sensor network

 \section{Running Example: A Mobile ad hoc sensor network}

-A mobile ad-hoc sensor network (MANET) can consist of up ten thousands of mobile devices connected wirelessly usually deployed to monitor environmental changes such as pollution, humidity, light and temperature.
-Each sensor node is equipped with a sensing transducer, data processor, a radio transceiver and an embedded battery.
+A mobile ad-hoc sensor network (MANET) can consist of up ten thousand mobile devices connected wirelessly, usually deployed to monitor environmental changes such as pollution, humidity, light, and temperature.
+Each sensor node is equipped with a sensing transducer, data processor, radio transceiver, and an embedded battery.
 A node can move independently in any direction and indeed can change its links to other devices frequently.
-Two nodes can communicate each other if their Euclidean distance is at most their communication range as depicted in Fig.~\ref{fig:proxconnect}~(right) .
-Moreover, the nodes can be of different type and their behaviour and communication can depend on their types.
-In the next section we consider the simplest MANET with all nodes of the same type, while in Section~\ref{sec:ReachSTL} we will differentiate them to describe more complex behaviours.
+Two nodes can communicate with each other if their Euclidean distance is at most their communication range as depicted in Figure~\ref{fig:proxconnect}~(right).
+Moreover, the nodes can be of different type and their behavior and communication can depend on their types.
+In the next section, we consider the simplest MANET with all nodes of the same type, while in Section~\ref{sec:ReachSTL} we will differentiate them to describe more complex behaviors.